 Lowering the taxable income will most likely have implications for your potential unemployment or disability benefits, since these benefits are based on your taxable salary.
 The tax authorities require that both employer and employee are aware of these consequences.
-Therefore the application for the 30 percent ruling has to be done by both employer and employee and an agreement in writing is necessary.
+This is why the application for the 30 percent ruling has to be done by both employer and employee and an agreement in writing is necessary.
 This can be done by means of a clause in your employment contract or as an addendum to the employment contract.

 What is considered as ‘salary'?

 This has been a major discussion point over the last few years.
-Of course, your gross salary is considered to be salary, but what about your bonus, holiday allowance, company car, redundancy settlement or any other benefits in kind?
+Of course, your gross salary is considered to be salary, but what about your bonus, holiday allowance, company car, redundancy settlement or any other benefits?

-Basically, your ‘regular employment income' is the basis for calculating the 30 percent tax-free reimbursement.
-There are regulations regarding pension premiums, but your bonus, holiday allowance, benefits in kind and company car all fall under the ruling.
-Severance payments specifically do not fall under the scope, read 30 pc ruling update: Supreme court decides on severance payments and see below
+Basically, your ‘regular employment income' is the basis for calculating the 30 percent reimbursement.
+There are regulations regarding pension premiums, but your bonus, holiday allowance, other benefits and company car all fall under the ruling.

 As well as having 30 percent of your salary paid tax free, there are other benefits to the Netherlands' 30 percent ruling.

-If you have a foreign driving license, in most cases you will still have to redo your test in order to obtain a Dutch license.
-However, if you benefit from the 30 percent ruling, it is possible to switch your foreign driving license without retaking the test.
+If you have a foreign driving licence, in most cases you have to redo your test in order to obtain a Dutch license.
+However, if you benefit from the 30 percent ruling, it is possible to exchange your foreign driving licence for a Dutch licence without retaking the test.
 This also applies to all family members registered at the same address as the holder of the 30 percent ruling.